 The CALI exercises are available online.

-The CALI authorization code information is now on the S: drive.
+The CALI authorization code information is available at the circulation desk and on the S: drive.
 Log into your UB account, and once you access the S: drive, go to the folder “Law Library.”
-You will see a file in “.rtf” format, which can be opened in either MS Word, or WordPerfect, that has the information you need.
+You will see a file in “.rtf” format.
 If you double-click on the file name, it should open in the word processor you have on your PC.